State Parliament (Germany): Constitutional functions and powers

 As the German constitution (Basic Law) defines the Federal Republic of Germany as a federation, the states retain a limited degree of sovereignty.
 The Basic Law gives the states a broad discretion to determine their respective state structure in their state constitutions, only stating that each German state has to be a social and democratic republic under the rule of law and that the people in every state must have an elected representation, without giving further details (Article 28.1).
 This provision only excludes a constitutional monarchy (as the states have to be republics) and otherwise theoretically allows for a wide range of democratic forms of government.
-In practice, all states are parliamentary republics in which the legislative branch of government is assigned to an elected parliament and the executive branch of government is subject to parliamentary confidence, as is the case on federal level.
+In practice however, all states are parliamentary republics in which the legislative branch of government is assigned to an elected parliament and the executive branch of government is subject to parliamentary confidence, as is the case on federal level.
+Some details differ between the individual states, though.
 Since the abolition of the Bavarian Senate in 1999, which had previously been the upper house of a bicameral legislature, all sixteen state parliaments are unicameral.

 Among the most important functions of the state parliaments are the election of the Minister-President (in some states also the cabinet ministers), the control of the state government and the adoption of state laws.
+With the exception of the Bavarian State Parliament, they also have the right to remove a sitting Minister-President from office by means of a vote of no confidence – in some states, however, this is only possible through a constructive vote of no confidence, in which a new Minister-President must be elected at the same time.
+In Bavaria, the State Parliament cannot formally remove the Minister-President; however, the State Constitution stipulates that a Minister-President must resign “if political circumstances make it impossible for him to work in a spirit of trust with the State Parliament” (Art.
+44.3).

-They have no direct influence on federal legislation, but participate in the election of the President of Germany by electing state delegates to the Federal Convention.
+They have no influence on federal legislation, but indirectly participate in the election of the President of Germany by electing state delegates to the Federal Convention.